ctaylo21/jarvis/blog.md

 ## Vim - Next Jump Style with Jarvis
 Next Jump’s Vim lovers have come together to collect, document, and open-source some of the best plugins, shortcuts, and user commands into one .vimrc.
-We hope that our setup, which we call <a href=''>Jarvis</a>, can help any hit the ground running with an awesome Vim configuration.
+We hope that our setup, which we call <a href=''>Jarvis</a>, can help anyone hit the ground running with an awesome Vim configuration.

 <img src="http://i.imgur.com/QkN0bpN.png" title="Gvim Screenshot"/></a>